Mylliah/holbertonschool-low_level_programming/variables_if_else_while/README.md

 ### ---- Task 2 :

-    Program wich use loops printing the alphabet in lowercase, only using 'putchar' twice :
+    Program wich use loops printing the alphabet in lowercase, only using 'putchar' function twice max :

 program [2-print_alphabet.c](https://github.com/Mylliah/holbertonschool-low_level_programming/blob/main/variables_if_else_while/2-print_alphabet.c)

 ### ---- Task 3 :

-    Program wich use loops printing the alphabet in lowercase, and then in uppercase, only using 'putchar' three times :
+    Program wich use loops printing the alphabet in lowercase, and then in uppercase, only using 'putchar' function three times :

 program [3-print_alphabets.c](https://github.com/Mylliah/holbertonschool-low_level_programming/blob/main/variables_if_else_while/3-print_alphabets.c)

 ### ---- Task 4 :

-    Program wich use loops printing all the letters of alphabet in lowercase except 'e' and 'q' and only using 'putchar' twice :
+    Program wich use loops printing all the letters of alphabet in lowercase except 'e' and 'q' and only using 'putchar' function twice max :

 program [4-print_alphabt.c](https://github.com/Mylliah/holbertonschool-low_level_programming/blob/main/variables_if_else_while/4-print_alphabt.c)